-Toyota Yaris Hybrid - MPG, running costs & CO2
+Toyota Yaris review - MPG, running costs & CO2

 Aside from pure electric rivals, there will be few superminis that are cheaper to run

 Toyota has spearheaded the push towards hybrid cars since the launch of the original Prius.
-One advantage of the technology is the small battery pack compared with pure electric rivals like the Peugeot e-208, which is not only much lighter but also keeps costs down.
+One advantage of the technology is the small battery pack compared with pure electric rivals like the Peugeot E-208, which is not only much lighter but also keeps the car’s list price down.

 Toyota Yaris MPG & CO2

-CO2 emissions span from 92g/km to 112g/km.
-That's not low enough to qualify it for free VED (road tax) – which is charged at a slightly reduced rate – or exemption from the London Congestion Charge, but it does make it cheaper to run than an equivalent diesel supermini.
-Company-car drivers will also have smaller tax bills thanks to a reasonably low Benefit-in-Kind (BiK) band.
+In any case, the CO2 emissions of the Yaris aren’t quite low enough to qualify it for free VED (road tax) – which is charged at a slightly reduced rate – or exemption from the London Congestion Charge, but it does make it cheaper to run than an equivalent petrol or diesel supermini.
+Company car drivers will also have smaller tax bills thanks to a reasonably low Benefit-in-Kind (BiK) band.

 Repair bills shouldn't be a big concern either, thanks to Toyota's 'Relax' warranty.
 This can last for up to 10 years/100,000 miles, but only if the car is serviced at a franchised Toyota service centre.
 There's no extra cost for the warranty, making it the most generous in the industry, pipping Kia's seven years of cover and the five years offered by Hyundai and Renault.